-The Galaxy’s Edge page in My Disney Experience will show which groups are currently boarding and when your number is listed, you will have 2 hours to return to the ride and get in the line.
+The Galaxy’s Edge page in My Disney Experience will show which groups are currently boarding and when your number is listed, you will have 1 hour to return to the ride and get in the line.
 Until that time, you can explore the rest of Galaxy’s Edge or the rest of the park.
-You can even leave the park and come back (within your 2-hour return window), though there are risks of missing your time if you do.
+You can even leave the park and come back (within your 1-hour return window), though there are risks of missing your time if you do.

 How Early Do You Have to Arrive?

 Due to high demand, the park has recently increased their operating hours.
 Guests were showing up as early as 4am to get in the virtual queue for Rise of the Resistance.
 Now, however, with Disney restricting the boarding groups to open with the park official opening, guests don’t have to be there quite as early.

 It’s a really tough situation, but with this much demand, we still recommend arriving at Hollywood Studios 1 to 1.5 hours prior to the park opening in order to make sure you’re in the park by the time it officially opens.

 If you are in the park when it opens, you have a better chance at getting an earlier boarding group # and the earlier you will likely get to ride the attraction.
 Guests arriving after the park opens may only receive a higher boarding group number or they may not get one at all depending on how busy the park is.